2s3m4s5l15/burstcoin-mobile-doc/docs/privacy_policy.md

 We do **not** collect or store any data!

 The encryption and decryption of the private key is completely performed on the client.
-The application connects to the specified BURST node in order to get the balance information and execute transactions.
+The application connects to the specified BURST node in order to get balance information and execute transactions.
 In addition, it connects to the API of coinmarketcap.com for currency conversion tasks.
 Permissions are not needed, except for the camera, if one decides to scan for QR codes!